 It’s important to remember that while drivers almost always bear the brunt of the fault in pedestrian accidents, some pedestrians contribute to the incidents that cause their injuries and share a portion of the fault for the incident.
 California follows a comparative negligence law, meaning that plaintiffs may still recover damages in personal injury lawsuits, but their percentage of fault in the incident reduces their total compensation amount.
 For example, if a judge deems a plaintiff to be 10% at fault for a lawsuit worth $100,000, the plaintiff will only receive $90,000 in damages.

 Pedestrians hit by cars often suffer serious wounds, including broken bones, sprains, crushing injuries, lacerations, burns, brain injuries, and internal damages.
 Medical treatment is almost always immediately necessary, so injured pedestrians should always call for help if possible and wait for emergency personnel.
 An injured pedestrian’s priority should be medical care.
 Depending on the severity of the victim’s wounds, he or she may be able to provide a statement to responding police offers soon after receiving treatment.
+Serious injuries like brain damage from head injuries can permanently affect the victim’s quality of life.
+A pedestrian accident claim can recover the compensation you deserve and bring a sense of justice to the incident.

 If you suffer an injury as a pedestrian, it’s important to protect your ability to file a claim for damages later.
 After receiving medical treatment, your attending physician should provide you with a report that details the extent of your injuries, your future concerns, prognosis, and treatment plan.
 This medical report will be vital if you choose to file a personal injury lawsuit against the person who hit you.